-Money is available to pay for overtime coverage and/or temporary security staff through Security Solutions of America, any use of such should be limited and pre-approved.
-Case Management and other program staff will be cross-trained on RSS duties so that they can provide security coverage, when necessary, during their normal working hours.
-Security staff call offs are covered by another security staff member whenever possible, with Assistant Director and Senior Program Director providing coverage as needed on 2nd and 3rd shifts and program staff filling in on 1st shift.
+During the staff plan review, it was determined that the RSS staffing coverage at Cincinnati would remain at 6-5-4.
+While money is available to pay for overtime coverage and/or temporary security staff, any use of such should be limited and pre-approved.
+Case Management and other program staff will continue to be crosstrained on RSS duties so that they can provide security coverage, when necessary, during their normal working hours.